-Here’s a subject I’ve been meaning to write about for a long time.
-It’s been coming up a lot in messages from readers recently, which I always take as a sign it’s time to get an official post up!
+Here’s a subject that’s been coming up a lot recently, which I always take as a sign it’s time to get an official post up!

 What I wanted to talk to you about today is the topic of lidocaine and cortisone injections for the SI joints.